Office of Financial Aid

 Fine Arts Scholarships are offered to students who demonstrate great potential in contributing to the arts on campus.
 The Sister Gail Himrod Scholarship is offered by the Department of Music for prospective students intending to major in Music, Music Education, or Musical Theatre.
 Students must audition to be considered for the Sister Gail Himrod Scholarship.
 The McAlister Scholarship is offered by the Art Department for prospective students intending to major in studio art.
 While a portfolio is not required for admission to the major, it is required to be considered for the McAlister Scholarship.
 The Nagle Scholarship is offered by the Department of Theatre, Dance & Film for prospective students intending to major in Theatre.
 Students must audition and demonstrate excellent performance abilities in theatre to be considered for the Nagle Scholarship.
 Each department awards five scholarships for the amount of $10,000 per year.

 St. Rose of Lima Transfer Scholarship is $20,000 per year merit-based scholarship available to transfer students who have demonstrated superior academic performance in college coursework completed previous to enrolling at Providence College.
 Students who have achieved a minimum cumulative GPA of 3.5 in all courses - and have taken a rigorous full-time liberal arts program of study - will be considered for these awards.
+Please note that a 3.5 cumulative GPA is not a guarantee of a scholarship, but suggests the minimum type of performance necessary to be a competitive candidate.
+Students must complete a full year of coursework before transferring to Providence College to be eligible for consideration for the St. Rose of Lima Transfer Scholarship.
 The scholarship is renewable for each year of uninterrupted study at Providence College, but will not extend past the expected year of graduation at the time of enrollment.
+The scholarship is available only for students entering the fall semester.
+It is strongly suggested students apply by the April 1 priority deadline to be considered for this scholarship.

 Providence College Grants are awarded to undergraduate students on the basis of need.
 Grants are renewed if the student is making satisfactory progress toward a degree, their need has not diminished, and the student adheres to all financial aid application deadlines.